website watertownhistory.org

 the club was launched.
 The plan is that

-when all but the last surviving member of the group
+when all but the last surviving member of the group have passed on, the

-have passed on, the survivor is to meet in session and after his dinner open
+survivor is to meet in session and after his dinner open the bottle and drink

-the bottle and drink the wine.
-Each year
+the wine.
+Each year the bottle is shown

-the bottle is shown and then it is put away until the following year's dinner.
+and then it is put away until the following year's dinner.

 Present

-officers of the club are: Allen Biefeld, president;
+officers of the club are: Allen Biefeld, president; Arthur Schmeling, vice

-Arthur Schmeling, vice president; Arthur W. Lietzke,
+president; Arthur W. Lietzke, secretary-treasurer.

-already received 37 reservations for tonight’s dinner.
-He said more were expected.
-Among the men who will be here will be
+said more were expected.
+Among the men

-members from New York, Ohio, and other states.
-Wisconsin
+who will be here will be members from New York, Ohio, and other states.

-cities, too will be well represented.
+Wisconsin cities, too will be well represented.

 1956